gdunstone/factorio-statistic/README.md

 ## README

+This is forked and intended to create json files instead of whatever was created before.

 welcome to this mod.
 With its help you can easily create a web statistic view.

 Either you write your own, or you can just download my simple web view.